5 Effective Communication Skills in Meetings | Aprio

 Board members and business professionals spend the majority of their workdays in meetings, whether that’s around a conference room table, on the phone, or in front of their laptops on a video call.
-Regular meetings are crucial for any board of directors.
-It’s time they use to discuss strategic objectives, manage crises, and cast votes on important matters.
+Regular meetings are crucial to discuss strategic objectives, manage crises, and cast votes on important matters.

 Unfortunately, not all meetings are productive or easy.
 Some can be downright painful.

-Board meetings can quickly become unproductive due to poor planning, lack of focus, and ineffective chairing of meetings.
-These issues often stem from unclear agendas, inadequate preparation, or a failure to manage meeting time and discussions efficiently.
+Board meetings can quickly become unproductive due to poor planning, lack of focus, and ineffective meeting leaders.
+These issues often stem from unclear board meeting agendas, inadequate preparation, or a failure to manage meeting time and discussions efficiently.
 The result: meetings fail to achieve their intended goals or make meaningful progress.

-Communicating effectively in board meetings is one way to get more tasks accomplished, ensure good governance, and keep board members engaged.
+Communicating effectively in board meetings will accomplish more tasks, ensure good governance, and keep board members engaged.

-Here are 5 skills to help you improve your communication skills as it relates to board meetings:
+Here are 5 skills to help you improve team communication skills around the boardroom.

 Skill #1: Listen closely and pay attention to body language as well as verbal and nonverbal cues

-- Give regular eye contact back to the person speaking and engaging with what they’re saying.
+• Make eye contact with the person speaking and engaging with what they’re saying.
 Nod your head when a board member is speaking to acknowledge that you’ve heard and understood what they’ve said.

 Skill #2: Present confidently and stay focused